phpro/zf-mail-manager/README.md

 ```

-# TODO
+# Supported adapters
-- implement slm/mail services like Mandrill, ... as an Adapater
+At the moment following adapters are supported:

+- ZendMail
+- Mandrill